 what is the committee on student life?

-The committee consists of seven or more faculty members, up to five elected undergraduate students, and one graduate student designated by the Graduate Student Council.
-Ex officio members without vote include the dean of Student Affairs or designee, the judicial affairs officer, and the director of student activities.
+The committee comprises seven or more faculty members, up to five elected undergraduate students, and one graduate student designated by the Graduate Student Council.
+Ex officio members without vote include the Dean of Student Affairs or designee, the Director of Community Standards, the Director of the Office of Campus Life, and the University Chaplain.
 All full-time faculty members are eligible to serve on this committee.
-Members are appointed to a five-year term.
+Undergraduate student members are elected annually, and the graduate student member is designated annually.
+Faculty members are appointed to a five-year term.